 Now that you know your skin tone characteristics, it would be wise to tweak your skin care regimen according to your skin tone to optimize the results of your products!
 GOOD LUCK 😀

 Acne is the most common problem that plagues pregnant women.
 You should avoid using any skin care products that contain salicylic acid, benzoyl peroxide or any one of the retinoids.
-If possible, it is best to avoid using any products having chemical ingredients.
+It is best to avoid using any products having chemical ingredients.
 If you have to use them at all, consult a dermatologist to find out what is safe for you.
-The natural way to avoid acne problem is to clean your face regularly because it is oilier than other parts of the body and clogged pores can bring on the acne.
+The natural way to avoid acne is to cleanse your face regularly as clogged pores can bring on the acne.
 Use a mild soap for this.
-Using oil free moisturizers and cleaners and a natural sunscreen may also help.
+Using oil-free moisturizers and cleansers and a natural sunscreen may also help.
 Eat healthy food and drink plenty of water.
-Remember that this is a temporary problem and therefore if nothing else works, just grin and bear with it.
+Remember that this is a temporary problem and therefore, if nothing else works, just grin and bear with it.

-To prevent stretch marks and dry skin you will need to apply some oils daily.
-You can either use these oils by mixing them or separately or find some natural products that contain them.
-The oils that are helpful for the skin during pregnancy are coconut oil, sweet almond oil, jojoba oil, olive oil, castor oil, wheat germ oil and avocado oil.
-The mixture should be applied on your breasts, abdomen, thighs and buttocks as these are the areas prone to dry skin and stretch marks.
+To prevent stretch marks and dry skin, you will need to apply some oils daily.
+You can either mix them, use them separately or find natural products that contain them.
+Oils that are helpful for the skin during pregnancy are coconut oil, sweet almond, jojoba, olive, castor, wheat germ and avocado oils.
+The mixture should be applied to your breasts, abdomen, thighs and buttocks as these are prone to dry skin and stretch marks.

 3. Hair Loss

-During the pregnancy period due to hormonal changes the hair goes into a dormant or resting phase and there is little hair loss.
-After pregnancy this hair begins to fall in greater quantities than usual.
-This may cause a little worry but it is natural and there is no danger of going bald.
-Some women experience brittle nails and their nails tend to crack or split.
+Due to hormonal changes during pregnancy, the hair goes into a dormant or resting phase and there is little hair loss.
+After pregnancy, however, this hair begins to fall in greater quantities than usual.
+This may cause worry but it is natural!
+There is no danger of going bald.
+Some also experience brittle nails and their nails tend to crack or split.
 The nails will need regular attention during this time.
-However this condition is temporary and will resolve soon.
+However this is also temporary and will resolve.
 If the condition gets too aggravated you can consult a specialist who may recommend safe topical nail strengtheners.

 4. Essential Oil

-Some essential oils are not safe for use during pregnancy especially during the first and the second trimesters as they may bring about an abortion of the fetus.
-These essential oils are Cinnamon, Basil, Juniper, Lemongrass, Thyme, Sweet marjoram, Myrrh, Peppermint, Pennyroyal, Rosemary and Parsley.
-Some essential oils on the other hand can be put to very good use to relieve the common symptoms of pregnancy and you can consult an aromatherapist about these.
+Some essential oils are not safe for use during pregnancy — especially during the first and the second trimesters as they may bring about an abortion of the fetus.
+These are Cinnamon, Basil, Juniper, Lemongrass, Thyme, Sweet marjoram, Myrrh, Peppermint, Pennyroyal, Rosemary and Parsley.
+Some oils on the other hand can be put to very good use to relieve the common symptoms of pregnancy.
+Consult an aromatherapist about these.

-Moisturizing the skin often during pregnancy will be of great help.
-This is because the skin tends to be drier than usual during this period.
-If you have an oily skin then you can use a water based moisturizer and if your skin is dry then use one that is oil based.
-For healthy skin during pregnancy a regular routine of cleaning and moisturizing must be followed.
+Moisturizing the skin often during pregnancy will be of great help as it tends to be drier than usual.
+If you have oily skin, you can use a water-based moisturizer.
+If your skin is dry, then use one that is oil-based.
+For healthy skin during pregnancy, a regular routine of cleaning and moisturizing must be followed.

 6. Cracked Nipples

-In the initial stages of breastfeeding women usually suffer form cracked nipples.
-Lanolin based creams can be used safely without harming your baby.
-They will heal and soothe the sore nipples.
+In the initial stages of breastfeeding, women usually suffer from cracked nipples.
+Lanolin-based creams can be used safely without harming your baby.
+They will heal and soothe the soreness.
 You can also use it as a prevention after each feed.
 Read instructions before use.
 It has been observed that leaving a small quantity of milk on the nipple also helps in bringing relief.

 7. Varicose Veins

-Some pregnant women suffer from varicose veins and this condition is better prevented than treated during pregnancy.
-The best ways to prevent occurrence of varicose veins is to take a daily gentle walk, avoid standing for long periods, whenever possible place your feet and legs in an elevated position, avoid excessive weight gain and avoid crossing your legs while sitting.
+Some pregnant women suffer from varicose veins and this is better prevented than treated during pregnancy.
+The best ways to prevent varicose veins is to take a daily gentle walk, avoid standing for long periods, place your feet and legs in an elevated position, avoid excessive weight gain and avoid crossing your legs while sitting.

 8. Choice of Soap

-To avoid skin irritation during pregnancy use only natural soaps.
-Soaps using an extra bit of coconut oil are quite good.
+To avoid skin irritation during pregnancy, use only natural soaps.
+Soaps containing coconut oil are good.
 Use only soaps made from vegetable oils that don’t contain any perfume, chemicals or dyes.
 You can get natural soaps at a health food store.

-A skin pigmentation problem that affects some women during pregnancy is known as the pregnancy mask or chloasma.
+A skin pigmentation problem that affects some women during pregnancy is the pregnancy mask or chloasma.
 It affects women with darker complexions more than others.
-Patches of pigmented dark skin usually appear on the woman’s face and also around the nipples and between the thighs.
+Patches of pigmented dark skin usually appear on the woman’s face, around the nipples and between the thighs.
 Some women also experience the ‘line of pregnancy’ or linea nigra which is a dark line of pigmentation that runs down the abdomen.
-These conditions are aggravated by exposure to sunlight.
-The best way to handle these pigmentation problems is to avoid sun exposure as much as possible or if necessary use a safe sunscreen made from natural products.
+These are aggravated by exposure to sunlight.
+The best way to handle these is to avoid sun exposure as much as possible, or if necessary, to use a safe sunscreen made from natural products.